PatrickGuedes/DatinApp/README.md

 # DatinApp

-This is a training project built to reunite some of the nicest features of a <strong>.NET Core Web API</strong> and <strong>Angular</strong> app.
+This is a training project built to reunite some of the nicest features of a <strong>.NET Core Web API</strong> and <strong>Angular</strong>.

 - Persisting data with <strong>Entity Framework Core</strong>. - Fluent API (In order to manually set the many-to-many relationship).